okta/okta-mobile-swift/Samples/JWTSignIn/README.md

 To find the full path for the executable of the app:

 1. Build the app in Xcode.
-2. In the Project Navigator window, select `UserPasswordSignIn` in the Products folder.
+2. In the Project Navigator window, select `JWTSignIn` in the Products folder.
 3. The full path is shown in the File Inspector.